 There Is No Easy Answer

-The ugly truth is that it does not matter whether you decide to purchase a new or pre-owned coach because selling or trading it is going to cost you a good deal of money unless you get lucky.
+The ugly truth is that it does not matter whether you decide to purchase a new or pre-owned coach because selling or trading it in the future is going to cost you a good deal of money unless you get lucky.

 It’s also going to be difficult to do because